kushlku/kushlku.github.io/_includes/hobbies.md

   - *Think Again* by Adam Grant.
   - *Sapiens* by Yuval Noah Harari.
 - Actively engage in philosophical debates, exploring diverse perspectives on human behavior, existentialism, theology and meaning of life.

+---

+## 🌍 Travel
+- Recently developed an interest in exploring new places, cultures, and cuisines.
+- This is very much a borrowed hobby from my wife, whose passion for travel has inspired me to embrace it as well.

+---